Is there such a thing as a budget tactical flashlight?

 I love this light.
 These are my new go-to flashlights.
 I promptly ordered 2 more.
 I think I’m going to mount one of them on my home defense shotgun, and put one in my bug out bag, leaving 1 more to put in my truck’s glove box.

 If you want a great EDC budget tactical flashlight (ok, technically it’s not a true tactical flashlight, but it’s super freaking bright) that won’t cost you hundreds and hundreds of dollars, will light up anything within 400 feet and will blind anyone looking into it, then the Coast PX25 is probably right for you.
-They are less then $30, so you can afford to grab a couple!
+T

 Be sure to check out our EDC survival flashlight buyers guide that gives you all the must-know aspects of choosing the right EDC survival flashlight.